diegomarquez/game-builder/README.md

 ###### TODO List:

-- Move repeated code from every main.js into game.js
+- Refactor debug debug draw in colliders
 - Consider root as a stand alone object, so that gb does not have to load game-object during initialization
 - Add alpha to matrix_3x3.js
-- Refactor debug debug draw in colliders

 - Update main.js template in generator
 - Update renderer.js template in generator